 Where exactly you add volunteer work to a new or existing resume will depend on what style you're going for.
 Sometimes volunteer positions can go right alongside paid positions (generally in chronological order), and sometimes it's separated under a "Related Experience" or "Community Work" header.
 The details are up to you!
 It's easy to find lots of examples online.
 Just find one you like, or a template that includes an area for this experience, and make it your own.

 Are you looking for volunteer experiences to put on your resume?
-Contact us today to start helping kids in need by building and delivering beds!
+Get in touch with your local chapter today to start helping kids in need by building and delivering beds!